Ordisoftware/Hebrew-Calendar/README.md

 - Add moon months description form in tools menu.
 - Add a different tray icon to indicate if a celebration is running, including week days.
+- Improve and reorganize preferences form with a left menu panel.

 ## Changelog